Gematsam-X/InteractivePerTab/README.md

 Special thanks to:

 - [@RebyCDP](https://github.com/RebyCDP) for making the involvement of the 2D class possible.
+- Gabriel Venturi for reporting errors and issues and for overseeing quality control
 - [@laurabanducci93](https://github.com/laurabanducci93) for the idea and overall collaboration.
 - [@🔥Bad_Luffy🔥](https://github.com/C-Star) for conducting research on some of the elements.